Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_command_reference.md

 axway central get products test-product --language="pt-br" -o yaml
 ```

-The following example shows how to use the get command to fetch the i18 information to facilitate a translation using the --languageDefinition argument:
+The following example shows how to use the get command to fetch just the internationalization information to facilitate a translation using the --languageDefinition argument:

 ```bash
 # To get a stage with name "demo-stage" with the French language translation in JSON format